Cave Formation and Formations (Stalactites, Stalagmites, Soda Straws, Columns, Shields, etc.)

 Source: Wikipedia, Los Morrillos (Cabo Rojo)

 In Virginia, however, there are no sea caves or thunder holes.
-The state's Atlantic Ocean shoreline is composed of soft sediments.
+The state's Atlantic Ocean shoreline is composed of soft sediments; compressed air does not carve a gap in bedrock which can remain.
 As sand is washed around, other sand particles fill any gaps.

-Caves do not form in the metamorphic rock formation in the Piedmont, in the igneous and metamorphic rocks of the Blue Ridge, in the metamorphic and quartz-rich sedimentary rocks that form ridges in the Valley and Ridge physiographic province, or in the quartz-rich sedimentary formations of the Appalachian Plateau.
-Bedrock in those physiographic provinces do not dissolve like limestone or dolomite, with ions going into solution and leaving a cavity in that space.
+Caves rarely form in the metamorphic rock formations in the Piedmont, or in the igneous and metamorphic rocks of the Blue Ridge, or in the metamorphic and quartz-rich sedimentary rocks that form ridges in the Valley and Ridge physiographic province, or in the quartz-rich sedimentary formations of the Appalachian Plateau.
+Bedrock in those physiographic provinces do not dissolve easily like limestone or dolomite, with ions going into solution and leaving a cavity in that space.

 Virginia's solution caves have formed in multiple ways within seafloor sediments that were deposited 550-250 million years ago at the bottom of the Iapetus Ocean, and are now exposed primarily in the Valley and Ridge province west of the Blue Ridge.
 A few Virginia caves are located in limestone/dolomite formations east of the Blue Ridge.